 The Graduate Studies Office

-Please note: All Arts and Sciences first year graduate students must complete the Graduate Ethics Survey once they arrive on campus (and have a Dartmouth e-mail account).
+Please note: All first year graduate students must complete the Graduate Ethics Survey once they arrive on campus (and have a Dartmouth e-mail account).
 The ethics survey asks that you read Sources: Their Use and Acknowledgment and the Honor Principle and Code of Conduct.
 Once you have read both documents, please complete the survey indicating that you have read and understand both documents.
-Each student accepts Dartmouth’s Honor Principle and Code of Conduct upon registering as an Arts and Sciences graduate student.
+Each student accepts Dartmouth’s Honor Principle and Code of Conduct upon registering as a graduate student.
 A student found in violation of the Honor Principle or Code of Conduct forfeits his/her right to continue at Dartmouth.

 To complete the Graduate Ethics Survey, click on the link below and follow the instructions.

 To Log in to Blackboard: